Grundy County is, in some ways, the birthplace of the national Civil RIghts Movement.

 Another popular trail takes people to Greeter Falls.
 Talk about beautiful!

-Here's the Grundy County Courthouse.
+Here, on the right, is the Grundy County Courthouse.